quantumJLBass/boa-fraud/profiles/corporations/IDEA/IDEA alfn/idea alfn.md

 Jennifer Rogers
 Managing Attorney
-Ms. Rogers has seventeen years of experience primarily focused on representing mortgage lenders and services in real estate law, title curative matters, routine and complex civil litigation, bankruptcy, creditor’s rights, residential and commercial foreclosures and evictions.
+Ms. Rogers has seventeen years of experience primarily focused on representing mortgage lenders and services in real estate law, title curative matters, routine and complex civil litigation, bankruptcy, creditor's rights, residential and commercial foreclosures and evictions.
 Additionally, Ms. Rogers has managed attorneys and staff in a law firm providing comprehensive default services to the mortgage default industry.
-Ms. Rogers has been a frequent speaker at mortgage default conferences addressing issues related to litigation, foreclosure, evictions, and creditor’s rights.
-Ms. Rogers is a founding member of the Colorado Creditor’s Bar Association.
+Ms. Rogers has been a frequent speaker at mortgage default conferences addressing issues related to litigation, foreclosure, evictions, and creditor's rights.
+Ms. Rogers is a founding member of the Colorado Creditor's Bar Association.
 She is licensed to practice law in Colorado.

 danette_
 Danette Baldacci
 Managing Attorney
-For the past twenty-three years, Ms. Baldacci’s practice has focused on Creditor’s Rights and Issues, comprehensive Default Services, Business, and Real Estate.
+For the past twenty-three years, Ms. Baldacci's practice has focused on Creditor's Rights and Issues, comprehensive Default Services, Business, and Real Estate.
 During her career, Ms. Baldacci has represented Banks and Servicers in residential and commercial real estate, default, collection, loss mitigation, structured settlement transfers, and litigation matters in Wyoming and South Dakota.
-Additionally, she established and managed operations for Law Firms’ consolidated business units (centralized default services) for openings, foreclosure process, bankruptcy, evictions, and billing, in and for New Mexico, Nevada, Arizona, Utah, North Dakota, South Dakota, Montana, Wyoming, and Panama City, Panama.
+Additionally, she established and managed operations for Law Firms' consolidated business units (centralized default services) for openings, foreclosure process, bankruptcy, evictions, and billing, in and for New Mexico, Nevada, Arizona, Utah, North Dakota, South Dakota, Montana, Wyoming, and Panama City, Panama.
 She is licensed to practice law in Wyoming and South Dakota.

 Caren Castle
 Caren Castle
 Director of Marketing and Compliance and Lead Attorney Caren Jacobs Castle is a Senior Mortgage Servicing Attorney at IDEA Law Group.
 Ms. Castle has over 30 years of experience in the mortgage servicing industry and many honors.
-She is a past president of USFN and was the organization’s first female president.
+She is a past president of USFN and was the organization's first female president.
 She also served as the first Chairperson of the Board of The Legal League 100.
 Ms. Castle was recognized by Housing Wire in 2011, 2015, 2016, 2017, 2018 and 2019 as an influential woman in the housing industry, was honored by FiveStar in 2011 for outstanding leadership and service to the housing industry, and received the USFN member of the year award in 2012.
 She has participated on numerous high level committees including the US Department of the Treasury and the Mortgage Bankers Association of America.

-While practicing in Colorado, Ms. Castle served on the legislative committees of both the Colorado Women’s Chamber of Commerce and the Colorado Mortgage Lenders Association.
+While practicing in Colorado, Ms. Castle served on the legislative committees of both the Colorado Women's Chamber of Commerce and the Colorado Mortgage Lenders Association.
 Ms. Castle has also been recognized as a Colorado Super Lawyer in real estate.
 Ms. Castle speaks extensively throughout the country on mortgage servicing related issues and has been a featured speaker at numerous national MBA Servicing Conferences, ALFN, CMBA, USFN and Legal League 100 events.

 Yvette Ylagan, IDEA Law Group
 Yvette Ylagan
-Director of Operations (not authorized to practice law) Ms. Ylagan is responsible for oversight of the firm’s end-to-end operation and business relations.
+Director of Operations (not authorized to practice law) Ms. Ylagan is responsible for oversight of the firm's end-to-end operation and business relations.
 Ms. Ylagan has more than 20 years of management experience in operations for the default servicing industry and foreclosure disposition programs.
 She has been involved with risk management, procedural development, and process optimization for bankruptcy, foreclosure and eviction matters on a regional footprint.
 Her most recent venture developing and expanding a third-party sales program providing auction disposition services that market and sell defaulted properties at foreclosure sales.
 Her well-rounded industrial insight and expertise have been and will continue to be invaluable in ensuring exceptional service for every client.

 Staff Attorneys
 Jennifer Isom